Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Alabama has combined with its opponents to put up more than 67 points only two times this season.
+- Alabama has combined with its opponents to put up more than 67 points only twice this season.

-- Tennessee has combined with its opponents to score more than 67 points in two games this season.
+- Tennessee's games have gone over 67 points in two opportunities this season.

-- Saturday's over/under is 17.3 points lower than the two team's combined 84.3 points per game average.

 Alabama Stats and Trends

-- This season, the Crimson Tide have one ATS win in two games as a favorite of 25 points or more.
+- The Crimson Tide have been favored by 25 points or more two times this season and covered the spread in one of them.

-- Alabama's games this year have hit the over on three of seven set point totals (42.9%).
+- Alabama's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- The Crimson Tide have turned the ball over five times this season, four fewer than the Volunteers have forced (9).
+- The Crimson Tide have five giveaways this season, while the Volunteers have nine takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.